 You can see them all labeled in the graphic below:

-Paint Your First Set Of Stripes… Roughly
+Step 7: Paint Your First Set Of Stripes… Roughly

-Paint Your Next Set Of Stripes… Carefully
+Step 8: Edge Your Next Set Of Stripes… Carefully

-- Don’t use a lot of pressure or a lot of paint.
+Don’t use a lot of pressure OR a lot of paint.
 This can lead to a raised bead or ridge of paint along your edge.
 If you get one, just carefully feather it out with short vertical strokes (effectively brushing it up or down, away from the edge).

-- Go slow, be patient with yourself, and be willing to let your design evolve along the way.
+Go slow, be patient with yourself, and be willing to let your design evolve along the way.
 We certainly did!

 Once you’ve got the first coat of your edges done, then you can go back and fill in the rest.
 We used some small 6″ rollers since we were doing relatively small areas.

-Step Back & Adjust As Needed
+Step 10: Step Back & Adjust As Needed

 Again, you may not need to this, but we were glad we had kept our brushes in ziplock bags throughout this process so it was easy to subtly adjust some of the sections.
 This is also why it’s good to minimize those “ridges” along the edges, since they might give away places where you originally painted your line but later shifted things a bit.

-… our daughter woke up and was like “I want to paint MORE on the mural!”
+Here’s where this project takes a right turn, because a few days after we originally revealed “the finished wall” that you see above, our daughter woke up and was like “I want to paint MORE on the mural!”
 And well, you’re only ten once, so… WE WENT FOR IT!

-Oh and one more tip about kids + wall paint (which seems scary, but I’m telling you even our six-year-old did a great job): frequent hand washing is a good idea between kids if they’re taking turns, so that while one has the brush and is working on a certain shape, the other one isn’t accidentally smearing their painted hands on the rug or the bed while they wait for the next turn.
+A tip about kids + wall paint (which seems scary, but I’m telling you even our six-year-old did a great job): frequent hand washing is a good idea between kids if they’re taking turns, so that while one has the brush and is working on a certain shape, the other one isn’t accidentally smearing their painted hands on the rug or the bed while they wait for the next turn.